kevinsullivan/cs-dm/notes/02-logic-and-code.rst

 appropriate*, yielding certain benefits in terms of understandability and safety, and as elements in logical specifications of imperative code.
-In Dafny, a pure functional program that is intended only for use in specifications is declared as a $function$.
-A pure functional program intended to be called from imperative code is declared as a
-$function method.$ Imperative programs are simply declared as methods.
+In Dafny, a pure functional program that is intended only for use in specifications is declared as a *function*.
+A pure functional program intended to be called from imperative code is declared as a *function method.* Imperative programs are simply declared as methods.

-Here's a complete example: an imperative program for computing the factorial function with a specification that first requires $n>0$ and that then requires that the result be $fact(n)$ as defined by our functional program::
+Here's a complete example: an imperative program for computing the factorial function with a specification that first requires *n>0* and that then requires that the result be *fact(n)* as defined by our functional program::

   method factorial(n: int) returns (f: int)